 Manufacturing is one of our region’s most important industries and a key contributor to the economies of both Southwest Washington and neighboring Oregon.

 To help manufacturers in both states meet their workforce needs, Workforce Southwest Washington (WSW) teams up with the workforce councils in nearby Oregon on numerous projects.
-Working together as the Columbia-Willamette Workforce Partnership (CWWC), we meet with businesses to learn about their needs and bring together resources in education, training and employment services to help manufacturers find and hire new employees or improve the skills of their existing employees.
+Working together as the Columbia-Willamette Workforce Collaborative (CWWC), we meet with businesses to learn about their needs and bring together resources in education, training and employment services to help manufacturers find and hire new employees or improve the skills of their existing employees.

 Manufacturing Workforce Plan